VIP-MUN-DeepLearning/Class-0/README.md

    If you don't have a machine with previous prerequisites or you dont have GPU you can use a free Gpu from Google [Colab](https://colab.research.google.com).

    Google colab has also TPU (tensor processing unit) which is faster than the typical GPU from 15 to 30 times.
-Use it only with large and deep networks otherwise you will not feel its speed.
+Use it only with large and deep networks otherwise you will not feel its speed and it might be slower.

-   TPU works only with deep networks so don't expect that it would be much faster when it comes to object oriented, large datbases ...
+   TPU works only with deep networks so don't expect that it would be much faster when it comes to object oriented, large databases ...